flomesh-io/osm-edge-docs/content/en/docs/getting_started/traffic_split.md

 # Configure Traffic Split between Two Services

 We will now demonstrate how to balance traffic between two Kubernetes services, commonly known as a traffic split.
-We will be splitting the traffic directed to the root `bookstore` service between the backends `bookstore` service and `bookstore-v2` service.
+We will be splitting the traffic directed to the *root* `bookstore` service between the backends `bookstore-v1` service and `bookstore-v2` service.
+The `bookstore-v1` and `bookstore-v2` services are also known as leaf services.
+Learn more on how to configure services for Traffic Splitting in the [traffic Splitting how-to guide](/docs/guides/traffic_management/traffic_split.md)

 ### Deploy bookstore v2 application